-The franchise agreement included fees for Unscheduled Services (Attachment Q of the Franchise Agreement) that we are recommending your Board reaffirm through the rate adoption process, attached as Exhibit B to the Resolution.
-The Unscheduled Services are generally those additional services that are specifically requested and paid for by the ratepayer, in addition to the basic collection service charges.
-The Unscheduled Service fees are not property-related fees and therefore not subject to the Proposition 218 rate setting requirements.
-The franchise agreement allowed for a CPI increase to the Unscheduled Services Fees as reflected in Exhibit B to the Resolution.
+The franchise agreement included fees for Unscheduled Services (Attachment Q of the Franchise Agreement).
+The Unscheduled Services are generally those additional elective services that are specifically requested and paid for by the ratepayers in addition to the basic collection service charges.
+These Unscheduled Services fees are not property-related fees and, therefore, not subject to the Proposition 218 rate setting requirements.
+The franchise agreement allows for a Consumer Price Index (CPI) increase to the Unscheduled Services Fees.
+The Unscheduled Service Fees for 2016 reflect a 0.86% CPI adjustment to the 2015 fees as reflected in Exhibit "B" to the resolution.